dalisoft/dev-env/README.md

 - [x] docker-db-templates
 - [x] docker-fullstack-app-multistage

-## Notes
+## Backup

-- [x] this means template was upgraded, uses latest technologies as possible
-- [ ] uses old technology, when used, you have do upgrade and migration steps yourself
+This category should be accepted as archived repo

+### Backend

+- [ ] fastify - Unmaintained due of a lot of old code and dependencies in this repo + no demand currently
+- [ ] nanoexpress - **nanoexpress** is deprecated and there no templates, PR and/or fix of template is welcome

 ## License